John Brown's body: Other proposals

-The Richmond Examiner proposed that Brown's body be “chopped into small pieces, in the Chinese manner, and distributed in terrorem all over the land."
+The Richmond Examiner proposed that Brown's body be "chopped into small pieces, in the Chinese manner, and distributed in terrorem all over the land."

 Brown wanted his body and those of his sons and the two Thompson boys burned, which he said would be much less expensive than burial, but that was not allowed in Virginia, the Sheriff said, and Mrs. Brown did not want it either.
 Also, she did not feel up to identifying the partially decomposed body of Oliver, dead for over a month.
 She rejected the repeated suggestion of Wendell Phillips, Lydia Maria Child, and others that John be buried "with impressive funeral solemnities" in Mount Auburn Cemetery in Cambridge, Massachusetts, with the erection of a monument.
 Also she rejected proposals to pack his body in ice, with the rope around his neck, and exhibit it in "all our principal cities and even the minor ones."

-The trip to North Elba
+Trip to North Elba

 Harpers Ferry to Rutland, Vermont

 Despite the "great propaganda value" of these proposed measures, Mary set off early Saturday morning, December 3, on the one daily Baltimore and Ohio express train for Baltimore—the same one Brown stopped on October 16, and Robert E. Lee took home on October 19—with her husband's body.
 She was accompanied by James Miller McKim and Hector Tyndale.
 In Baltimore she changed trains for Philadelphia, arriving about 12:30 pm.
 Mary intended to stop there, rest, and have the body prepared by an undertaker, "but the prospect of the body's approach produced such an excitement in that city...that the Mayor believed it would be impossible, if the body should remain," to maintain public order.
 Accompanied by many policemen, he met the train.
 Although most of the crowd awaiting its arrival consisted of sympathetic Blacks, the Mayor took a long tool box from a baggage car, covered it, and had it taken away quickly, the crowd following the sham coffin.
 Brown's body was taken immediately by ferry to Camden, New Jersey, and from there via the Camden & Amboy Railroad to South Amboy, New Jersey.
 A Quaker undertaker, Jacob M. Hopper, met the ferry from South Amboy to New York at the ferry port, The Battery.
 Although Hopper's studio was in Brooklyn, he rented briefly a room at another funeral establishment, McGraw and Taylor, at 163 Bowery, in Manhattan.
 There is a historic marker.
 There he removed the body from the plain coffin it came in, washed it, dressed it, and placed it in a 5 ft 10 in walnut coffin.
 A small crowd gathered outside the establishment.
 After resting Saturday night in Philadelphia Mrs. Brown continued to New York on Sunday, spending the night there with friends.